3 35 As A Decimal

 Dealing with Recurring Decimals

 Some fractions, when converted to decimals, result in recurring decimals – decimals that have a repeating pattern of digits.
-For example, 1/3 = 0.333... (the 3 repeats infinitely).
+Take this: 1/3 = 0.333...
+In practice, (the 3 repeats infinitely).
 In practical applications, we often round recurring decimals to a specific number of decimal places.

 Frequently Asked Questions (FAQ)